webmeshproj/.github/profile/README.md

 - LDAP
 - Basic Auth

-The main implementation along with more documentation can be found in the [node](https://github.com/webmeshproj/node) repository.
+The main code can be found in the [webmesh](https://github.com/webmeshproj/webmesh) repository.

-Extended documentation will be added as the project matures.
+More information and documentation is available at the project website: https://webmeshproj.github.io.

 **This project is not yet ready for production use, but I hope to rapidly get there**